 4 – Try Essential Oils

 Essential oils such as cedar wood, roman chamomile, sandalwood, valerian or lavender oil are all natural relaxants and can help you have an amazing night’s sleep.
-If you’re having a bath before bed, try putting a few drops of your favorite essential oils from the above list into the bath and then allow the aromas to work their magic.
+If you’re having a bath before bed, try putting a few drops of your favorite essential oils into the bath and then allow the aromas to work their magic.
 Alternatively, you can add a few drops of these essential oils to a diffuser, place it in your bedroom and let the relaxing scents slowly spread around the room while you sleep.

 5 – Unwind Before Bed